David Kelly (association footballer): West Ham United

 His exploits attracted the attention of West Ham United, who signed him for a fee of £600,000 in August 1988.
 He made his debut in a 4–0 defeat to Southampton.
 His stay at the Boleyn Ground proved to be largely unsuccessful as an initially promising strike partnership with Leroy Rosenior floundered as he scored only six goals in 25 First Division games as John Lyall's "Hammers" suffered relegation in 1988–89.
 Kelly also failed to find form for the club under new boss Lou Macari in the Second Division, scoring just two goals in 24 matches of the 1989–90 campaign.
+Macari restricted him mainly to substitute appearances, and when Macari left the club, his successor, Billy Bonds, allowed Kelly a move away.

 Leicester City

 Kelly was sold to David Pleat's Leicester City for a fee of £300,000 in March 1990.
 He recaptured his form at Filbert Street, scoring seven goals from just ten games in the latter stages of the 1989–90 season.
 He then top-scored with 15 goals from 48 games to help new "Foxes" boss Gordon Lee avoid relegation out of the Second Division in 1990–91.
 They mounted a challenge for promotion under the stewardship of Brian Little in 1991–92, though Kelly would leave the club midway through the season.